GuildCrafts/skills/A_TRAIL.md

 # Another Trail

+The guide is meant to:

+- serve as an example path through the vast landscape of web development skills
+- provide a sense of skill dependency
+- serve as a reminder of what to focus on while working on goals

 These skills can be acquired in any order and by working on any project or goal.

 When you are working on a project make sure you are regularly asking yourself: "Am I working toward acquiring all the skills on this trail?"